Feature flags

 DISABLE_COMMIT_PAUSING_MECHANISM

-(available since React Native 0.81) is also enabled.
+When enabled, this feature flag is supposed to eliminate jittering of animated components like sticky header while scrolling.
+This feature flag is safe to enable only if preventShadowTreeCommitExhaustion feature flag from react-native (available since React Native 0.81) is also enabled – see instructions below.
 In all other cases it can lead to unresponsiveness of the app due to the starvation of React commits.
 For more details, see PR #7852.

 ANDROID_SYNCHRONOUSLY_UPDATE_UI_PROPS

-method (which requires layout recalculation).
-In an artifical benchmark, it can lead to up to 4x increase of frames per second.
+When enabled, non-layout styles will be applied using the synchronouslyUpdateViewOnUIThread method (which doesn't involve layout recalculation) instead of than ShadowTree::commit method (which requires layout recalculation).
+In an artificial benchmark, it can lead to up to 4x increase of frames per second.
 Even though we don't expect such high speedups in the production apps, there should be a visible improvements in the smoothness of some animations.
 However, there are some unwanted side effects that one needs to take into account and properly compensate for:

 -